 Repeat the procedure for the red (+3.3v) power wires, and again add at least one extra wire with a pre-crimped end to the bundle.
 After soldering the ends of these bundles together, cinch them out of the way with the cable tie between the RTC and the battery holders:

-Extra power and ground connections are quite useful in data logging applications, so it would not hurt to add two additional wires to the power rail bundles if you will be connecting many sensors.
-Tuck theses loose ends under the RTC module to keep them out of the way.
+Extra power and ground connections are quite useful in data logging applications, so I reccomend adding two additional wires to the red & black power rail bundles if you will be connecting many sensors.
+Tuck theses loose ends under the RTC module to keep them out of the way. (alternatively you can add “sidecar” risers to give you more GND and Vcc attachment points on the main board – see the addendum at the bottom of the post)

 Battery Connection with Voltage Divider